 my computer is fixed and better than ever! knock on wood. took this photo of jay a couple days ago. not only does he look like the man but i think he might have actually been the man. like THE MAN. very cool guy with a cool demeanor to match his cool look. even on a hot ass day like it was. you see those beads of sweat on jay’s forehead? neither do i. because they’re not there. because he is THE MAN! ice cold. andre 3000 shit.

-Anonymous asked: hate to say it dude, but after going through your stuff it seems that this blog is more like hypebeast than the sartorialist. usually way too much emphasis on single pieces rather than seeing whether the whole outfit is nice and cohesive. plus it seems like wearing street brands (eg. Bape, BBC) is the golden ticket to being caught in a photo. claiming to draw inspiration from the sartorialist is misleading and a disrespect to scott schuman.
+Anonymous said: hate to say it dude, but after going through your stuff it seems that this blog is more like hypebeast than the sartorialist. usually way too much emphasis on single pieces rather than seeing whether the whole outfit is nice and cohesive. plus it seems like wearing street brands (eg. Bape, BBC) is the golden ticket to being caught in a photo. claiming to draw inspiration from the sartorialist is misleading and a disrespect to scott schuman.

 i’ve got to be honest. i’m not sure what you just said is true at all. like at all.